PHP array_push() Function | PHP Add to Array Example

 In PHP, there are three types of array.

 - Indexed arrays – Arrays with the numeric index.

 - Associative arrays – Arrays with the named keys.

 - Multidimensional arrays – Arrays that are containing one or more arrays.

-Now, let’s see an example where we can add the value to a PHP Array.
+Now, let’s see an example where we perform PHP add to array operations.

-The syntax for PHP Array Push is following.
+The syntax for PHP Array Push is the following.